Kofen/PoE_Ethernet_GPIB_Adapter/README.md

 - instrument locking via VXI-11
 - VXI-11 interrupts
 - the VXI-11 abort channel
-- complete end of reply handling: it only supports reading on eoi, and therefor misses correct handling of
+- for now: complete end of reply handling.
+This will be corrected.
+It now only supports reading on eoi, and therefor misses correct handling of
   - terminating character supplied in the read request packet
-  - maximum count requested in the read request packet
+  - maximum size requested in the read request packet

 It is discoverable via UDP, but there is no publication via mDNS (yet).

-Not all of that will be possible with the limited resources the device has, but let us know if you encounter any problems, and we'll look if it is possible to make the implementation more complete.
+Not all of the above will be possible with the limited resources the device has, but let us know if you encounter any problems, and we'll look if it is possible to make the implementation more complete.

----

-## The number of instruments you can connect
+### The number of instruments you can connect

 The GPIB bus protocol itself allows up to 30 instruments.
-This does not mean you can connect 30 instruments to the gateway, as the gateway device has its electrical limits, depending on the length of the cables and instruments themselves.
-And also the software has its limits.
+This does not mean you can effectively control 30 instruments via the gateway, as the gateway device has its electrical limits, depending on the length of the cables and instruments themselves.
+And also the software has its limits:

-The Prologix service will accept as many instruments as the gateway hardware can drive reliably.

-The VXI-11 service is easier to integrate with many tools, but it consumes more resources on the gateway.
-The Ethernet chip can only maintain a limited number of network sockets, and each instrument requires a separate socket with VXI-11.
-Prologix uses only 1 socket, no matter the number of instruments.
-This means that regardless of the limitations of the hardware, there is a limit to the number of instruments you can connect to via VXI-11 compatible client software:
+The Prologix service will allow only 1 client software connection and will allow you to interact with only 1 instrument at any given time: you must switch between the instruments you want to address.

+The VXI-11 service will allow you to set up multiple instrument connections at the same time.
+It will allow your client software to be easier to set up and maintain, and will make it easier to interact with multiple instruments, whether they are connected to the gateway or not.
+There is a however a limit to the number of open connections to the gateway:

 - up to 4 instruments: no restriction
 - 5 instruments: only if you do not use the web server
 - 6 instruments: only if you disable the web server (use the compile option `-DDISABLE_WEB_SERVER`)
 - 7 or more: not possible via VXI-11

-This does not mean that you cannot physically connect more instruments to the gateway, it just means that you cannot connect to more of them, via your client software, at the same time.
+This does not mean that you cannot physically connect more instruments to the gateway, it just means that you cannot connect to more of them, via your client software, *at the same time*.

 Also, be aware that the GPIB bus is a shared bus.
-Do not try to control instruments on the bus from different software clients at the same time.
-VXI-11 is somewhat more forgiving in this matter, but the prologix service simply doesn't allow multiple connections.
+Even if you have connected to multiple instruments, you might encounter problems if you run multiple commands or queries *at the same time*, via for example multiprocessing or threading.

+### Large replies or large requests

+The limited memory of the device puts limitations on the size of the requests and the repllies.
+The device will not accept requests bigger than X **(TODO)** bytes, and replies bigger than roughly Y **(TODO)** bytes.
+In case of overflow, the client will be informed via VXI signalling.

+The prologix service does not have this limitation, as it it built on a simpler protocol, and uses streaming.

 ---